sgm1191/airbnb_data/README.md

 # Github Survey Analysis
 Data analysis on github developer survey taken from kaggle https://www.kaggle.com/stackoverflow/so-survey-2017 The current analysis is focused on job statistics.

+This analysis is made for the purpose of discovering the general feelings of developers in the community of StackOverflow on their jobs and compare the measures to conclude some interesting insights to help developers or even recruiters have a better idea on workers necesities.

 # Installation